Pedram-Parnianpour/pedram-parnianpour.github.io/index.md

 ## Academic Highlights

-- Delivered presentations at the **International Symposium on ALS/MND**, the Organization for Human Brain Mapping, and the Neuroimaging Society in ALS
+- Delivered presentations at the **International Symposium on ALS/MND**, NEALS, iCNS, OHBM, and the Neuroimaging Society in ALS
-- Co-authored publications in *Brain Communications*, *Scientific Reports*, *Journal of Neurology*, and more
+- Co-authored publications in *American Journal of Neuroradiology*, *Brain Communications*, *Scientific Reports*, *Journal of Neurology*, and more
-- Collaborated with global academic leaders and industry partners such as **Biogen Inc.**
+- Collaborated with global academic leaders and industry partners such as **Biogen Inc.** and **Trace Neuroscience**

 ## Teaching & Mentorship